mindstorm38/portablemc/README.md

 The two arguments `--disable-mp` (mp: multiplayer), `--disable-chat` respectively to disable multiplayer button and disable in-game chat *(since 1.16)*.

-With `--lwjgl {3.2.3,3.3.0}` you can update the LWJGL version used when starting the game.
-This can be used to support ARM architectures, but this may only work with modern versions which are already using LWJGL 3.
-This argument works by dynamically rewriting the version's metadata, it dumps the rewrite in the version directory.

 ## Search for versions
 The `portablemc search [-l] [version]` sub-command is used to search for versions.
 By default, this command